HomeUpdated to 2025 tax year

 A common situation arises when a person reports revenue in the correct tax year under the accrual method but receives a T4A slip for that revenue in the following year.
 In this case, the T4A amount should not be entered into UFile or the T2125, because the income was already reported in the previous year.
 UFile cannot simultaneously report the T4A and zero out the revenue for accrual purposes, so the correct approach is to ignore the T4A entirely.

-While this may seem like a discrepancy between the return and the T4A slip, a CRA review is unlikely, as the CRA is aware this situation occurs frequently.
+Despite the discrepancy between the T1 return and the T4A slip, a CRA review is unlikely to be triggered since the CRA is aware this situation occurs frequently.

 CPP contributions: